Semileptonic decay of the triply heavy $\Omega_{ccb}$ to the observed $\Xi^{++}_{cc}$ state: Formalism

 inserting of $y_{\mu}\rightarrow -i\frac{\partial}{\partial p'_{\mu}}$ into the aforementioned relation yields:

 In the subsequent step, we apply Fourier integrals with respect to the four variables $ x$ and $ y$:

-Making use of the two Dirac delta functions derived in Eq.~(\ref{fourier}), the four-integrals over $k_1$ and $k_2$ can be readily executed.
-In the third step, we employ Feynman parametrization to simplify the remaining integrals:
+Making use of the two Dirac delta functions derived in Eq.~(\ref{fourier}), the four-integrals over $k_2$ and $k_3$ can be easily performed.
+In the third step, the remaining four-integrals over $k_1$ and $t$ are evaluated using the Feynman parametrization:

 In the fourth step, we use the following identity to address the remaining integrals \cite{Azizi:2017ubq}:

 In the final step, we apply the following identity to extract the imaginary parts \cite{Azizi:2017ubq}: